dilan-pauli/confluence-cli/README.md

 Returns the list of all the global, and current spaces that your account has access too.
 This will not include any personal spaces.
 By default the output is shown in a table in the console window.

 Use '-c|--csv' to have the tool output the data formated in a comma separated list.
+The argument for this option is the path to the file that is to be created.

-The columns are the key of the space, the name of the space, the status of teh space, the type of the space, and a link to the space.
+The columns are the key of the space, the name of the space, the status of the space, the type of the space, and a link to the space.

 #### Example Output